maxxiimo/the-front-end-manifesto/Foundation Markup.md

       = render :partial => 'shared/footer'
     = scripts

 Concise and simple.
 Also note the use of [ARIA roles][].
-It's good practice to always consider users that require assistive technology to browse your application.
+It's good practice to always consider users that require assistive technology.

 ##### JavaScript Partial

 Generally it is best to put JavaScript at the very bottom of application.html.haml.
 Doing so will allow the page to render before scripts are loaded, but some scripts such as modernizr need to load before your HTML so naturally I include them in [_head.html.haml][_head].
 To accommodate all other JavaScript files I use a [_scripts.html.haml][_scripts] partial located in the layouts folder.

-### Moving forward
+### Moving Forward

-Now that you have everything in place, if you generate a homepage controller, your homepage should look something like this:

-![][Basic HTML]

-Not very attractive! ...but don't worry we'll address that in the next chapter.
 Before we move on to styles, there are a few things we need to consider when adding files and organizing code within our framework moving forward.

-#### Naming Conventions

-When naming HTML files try to stay within REST conventions, i.e. index.html.haml, show.html.haml, etc..
-When naming outside of REST be short and concise, use names that indicate what the files function or purpose is.

-When naming HTML files separate words with underscores: a_great_file_name.html.haml

-For partials, if there are several related to an individual file, group them by using the parent files name or abbreviation.
-If there is no parent file per se, use a common function or purpose to group the partials, for example:

-    _tabs.html.haml
-    _tabs_sub_nav.html.haml

 #### Using Partials